andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

 - `netlify-cli`

 So, stop the local development server (Ctrl + C), and then we can uninstall them all by running `npm un contentful-import gh-pages lodash netlify-cli`.

+### Organizing Components Into Folders

+First, go into the components folder: `cd src/components/`

+Next, we need to create all folders for each component:

+- ArticlePreview
+- Container
+- Footer
+- Hero
+- Layout
+- Navigation
+- Seo
+- Tags

+We can create them all at once by running: `mkdir ArticlePreview Container Footer Hero Layout Navigation Seo Tags`

+Now, one at a time, move the corresponding files into their folders.
+Hopefully VS Code automatically updates the import path(s) for you.
+If not, you will have to manually update them yourself.

+After moving everything around, you should see the following warning: `warn chunk commons [mini-css-extract-plugin]`

+This error/warning is caused by the Webpack plugin mini-css-extract-plugin wanting all CSS imports to be in the same order.
+This is because it confused CSS modules with plain CSS.

+However, since we will be using Styled Components, we can ignore this warning and continue.
+If you wish to continue using CSS Modules, simply google `warn chunk commons mini-css-extract-plugin gatsby` and you will find plenty of results on troubleshooting the warning.

 ## Styled Components Setup